 The journey toward completing the documentary kept getting side-tracked.
 “How are we going to get this done?” they wondered.
 In between working day-jobs, raising families, personal trials, and funding that never seemed to pull through, these filmmakers were in danger of losing their dream and the legacy of Carl Lutz was at risk of being lost to time.
 Yet, while completion didn’t occur when they’d originally hoped, it would come.
 In 2015 they reached the decision to finish the documentary whether another penny came in or not.

-(Stay tuned for Part 3 ”How to Finish a Documentary” to learn the rest of our story.)
+(Continue to Part 3 ”How to Finish a Documentary” to learn the rest of our story.)

 Quotes from a production team Zoom meeting with Producers/Directors Bryan Boorujy and Michael Moehring, writer Chris Easterly, and Erika Prather.